Association for Behavior Analysis International: Controversy

-In 1987, it gave the lawyer, Robert Sherman, the Humanitarian Award for the Right to Effective Treatment for winning a case that guaranteed the Judge Rotenberg Center the right to continue using aversives on its students.
-According to the ASAN, ABAI has endorsed the Judge Rotenberg Center's use of the Graduated Electronic Decelerator, an aversive device that administers painful electric shocks and has been condemned by the United Nations as torture, by allowing them to present at their annual conferences.
+In 1987, ABAI gave lawyer Robert Sherman the Humanitarian Award for the Right to Effective Treatment for winning a case that guaranteed the JRC the right to continue using aversives on its students.
+According to the ASAN, ABAI has endorsed the JRC's use of the graduated electronic decelerator, an aversive device that administers painful electric shocks and has been condemned by the United Nations as torture, by allowing them to present at their annual conferences.

 The Therapist Neurodiversity Collective made a statement about ABAI's connection to the JRC: "We are appalled and horrified that the Association for Behavior Analysis International (ABAI) chooses to condone painful electric shock aversion therapy at the Judge Rotenberg Center, which the United Nations Special Rapporteur on Torture has condemned.
 We are horrified that the JRC will continue the fight to be allowed to continue torturing human beings."

-In 2022, ABAI's membership voted to support a position that strongly opposed contingent electric skin shock.
+In 2022, ABAI's membership voted to issue a position statement that unconditionally condemned the use of CESS.
+The following year, the ABAI task-force members assigned to investigate the use of CESS reported that only 35 percent of ABAI's voting members supported their draft version of the position statement, which would have supported the use of CESS "in the most extraordinary of circumstances."
+The task-force members recommended that individual patients or their parents/guardians be permitted to choose CESS as a treatment option under certain conditions and that CESS (or punishment in general) did not inherently violate ethical standards set by ABAI or the Behavior Analyst Certification Board.
+This was a revised version of a report the task force distributed to ABAI membership prior to the 2022 vote.

+In May 2024, ABAI allowed several JRC staff members, including Clinical Director Nathan Blenkush, to conduct a continuing-education symposium at its 50th annual convention.
+In March 2025, ABAI released a continuing-education webinar presented by JRC board member Margaret Uwayo.